mitchsw/nycbike/README.md

 2021/05/12 22:59:05 [dww.0]: Flushing 10000 commands, 10000 trips
 ```

 Each reload of the UI at http://localhost/ should show these trips accumulate.
+On the [live demo](https://citibike.mitchsw.com/), I use a prebuilt `dump.rdb` which is 674MB on disk.